Az-Net/AZ-Curriculum/Therapy.md

 **Retraining**

+The first step in the therapy is to retrain the AI on a new dataset of data.
+This dataset will be carefully curated to be safe and healthy.
+The AI will be trained to identify and avoid harmful patterns of behavior.

 * **Identify the harmful patterns of behavior that the AI has learned.**
 * **Select a new dataset of data that is safe and healthy.**
 * **Retrain the AI on the new dataset.**